Software Development

 • Regulatory compliance scope.
 GDPR compliance is the bare minimum.
 But there are more, for example FCA compliance for fintech or CQC for healthcare that require rare specialists.

 • Complexity of third-party API integration.
-Every integration with a third-party service, such as payment gateways, CRM, and marketing tools, is custom work.
+Every integration with a third-party service, such as payment gateways, CRM, marketing tools, is custom work.
 Two-way integrations, which involve syncing data in both directions, are more complex than simple data pulls.

 When evaluating quotes, it is important to ask the agencies to explain how each of these aspects affects your project.
 Those providers of software development services who can explain their logic in charging for their services are less likely to have surprises along the way.

-The following table represents the process of software delivery, as well as the work being done, team members, and time spent on each phase of the project.
+The following table represents the process of software delivery, as well as the work being done, team members and time spent on each phase of the project.

 This will enable you to determine if their proposed timelines match the standard delivery structure.
 Any major deviations, such as short discovery phases or shortened testing phases, should be considered an indicator to inquire about the requirements and approvals process.